spazznolo/spazznolo.github.io/_posts/2020-08-28-nhl-player-pick-probabilities.markdown

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/twelfth-plot.png" width="70%" length="200"/></div>
 </p>
 <p>
-The next step will be to look for better ways to redistribute player pick probabilities after they expire, as this has interesting use cases.
+The next step is to look for better ways to redistribute player pick probabilities after they expire, as this has interesting use cases.
 For example, it can answer the question: what was the probability Mikko Rantanen had of being select 11th, given everything that happened in the draft before then?
-Or, more useful, what is the probability Marco Rossi is drafted by the sixth pick, given Lafreniere, Byfield and Stutzle are picked 1-3 vs if one of the three slip?
+Or, more useful, what is the probability Marco Rossi is available at the sixth pick, given what happens in the first three picks?
 </p>
 <h1>Evaluating the Fit of Dynamic Player-Pick Distributions</h1>
 <p>